John Dada (he's the "Dada" of "Dadamac")

 John was a research fellow in the UK, at Leeds University.
 He stayed on to do a nursing qualification - because he anticipated that, helping people back in rural Nigeria, nursing would be a useful practical skill to have.
 As a result he has had an unusual work history.
 He has worked as a University lecturer and professor, helping to educate fellow Nigerians.
 He has also come back on visits to the UK, taking the opportunity to work as an agency nurse in order to maintain his skills and earn extra money to boost the funds of some of his community projects.
 (Back home his nursing knowledge is a valuable input to the clinics and other health projects he has helped to set up.)

 John's ongoing links with the UK mean that there are very few cultural barriers when people in the UK collaborate with him on projects in Nigeria.
 John comes online weekly to update the UK about the situation in Nigeria.
-The information from these meetings is shared each week in Nikki's blog.
+From 2008 to the end of 2012 the information from these meetings was shared each week in Nikki's blog.
+Blogging has now been taken over by the Fantsuam team and is published through Frances' blog.